-HCC's Health and Safety Team, Tel: 01992 556478

-healthandsafety@hertfordshire.gov.uk provide competent health and safety advice for Community, Community Special and VC schools.
-In Voluntary Aided Schools, then the Governing body as the employer provides access to competent H&S advice via HCC'S H&S team and Karen Britton as required by the Health and Safety at Work etc Act 1974.
+HCC's Health and Safety Team, Tel: 01992 556478 healthandsafety@hertfordshire.gov.uk provide competent health and safety advice for Community, Community Special and VC schools.
+In Voluntary Aided Schools, then the Governing body as the employer provides access to competent H&S advice via HCC'S H&S team as required by the Health and Safety at Work etc. Act 1974.

-Responsibilities of the Headteacher
+Responsibilities of the Executive Headteacher and Heads of School

-Overall responsibility for the day to day management of health and safety in accordance with the governing body's health and safety policy and procedures rests with the Head Teacher.
+Overall responsibility for the day to day management of health and safety in accordance with the LA's health and safety policy and procedures / governing body's health and safety policy and procedures rests with the Executive Headteacher and Heads of School.